adaptsyslearn/Aarohi/README.md

 # Aarohi

 This repo contains some artifacts related to the Aarohi paper.
-For further details, please refer to the related [IPDPS 2020 paper](https://ieeexplore.ieee.org/document/9139847).
+For further details, please feel free to refer to the related [IPDPS 2020 paper](https://ieeexplore.ieee.org/document/9139847).

 ### Code Structure